dataresearchcenter/legal/docs/en/sla-openaleph.md

 1.2 The customer is responsible for:

 - Managing users and groups.
-- Security of user accounts.
+- Organisational measures for the security of user accounts.
 - Importing, curating, and organizing data.

 1.3 Individual agreements may supplement this service description.